TheKermitFrog/cifar10-CNN/README.md

 <img src="images/augmented_base3_plot.png" alt="Augmented Model" width="600"/>

 Out of four methods tried, data augmentation raised testing accuracy by the most, from 70% to 84%.
-The other methods, BatchNorm, L2 regularization and DropOut, were also able to increase the accuracy by 12%, 5%, and 9%, separately.
+The other methods, BatchNorm, L2 regularization, and DropOut, were also able to increase the accuracy by 12%, 5%, and 9%, separately.
 However, only data augmentation was able to let the model increase testing accuracy continuously by observable amount after 20~30 epochs.

 <img src="images/augmented_VGG3_centered_75_plot.png" alt="Regularize Model" width="600"/>

-Combining every regularize approaches above, and using a 0.001 learning rate, the model achieved 86.25% testing accuracy.
-Normalization, as an alternative to the centering preprocessing step we took earlier, was also evaluted with the same model architecture, and turned out normalization was able to achieve a slightly better result of 87.33%.
+Combining every regularize approach above, and using a 0.001 learning rate, the model achieved 86.25% testing accuracy.
+Normalization, as an alternative to the centering preprocessing step we took earlier, was also evaluated with the same model architecture and turned out normalization was able to achieve a slightly better result of 87.33%.
 I decided to switch to normalization.
 Also, with a few tries, I opted to use 0.0003 as the learning rate for a 250 epochs model.

 <img src="images/augmented_VGG3_normalized_3_250.png" alt="Regularize Model" width="600"/>

-The model ended up at 88.9% testing accuracy, but achieved 90.14% at the 249th epochs, the accuracy wiggled around 89% at the last 30 epochs, so I decided to lower the learning rate to 0.0001 and let the model run for 25 extra epochs, and see if the model can hit 90% consistently.
+The model ended up at 88.9% testing accuracy, but achieved 90.14% at the 249th epochs, the accuracy wiggled around 89% at the last 30 epochs so I decided to lower the learning rate to 0.0001 and let the model run for 25 extra epochs, and see if the model can hit 90% consistently.

 <img src="images/augmented_VGG3_normalized_3_250_1_25_plot.png" alt="Regularize Model" width="600"/>

 The model hit 90% consistently in the 25 extra epochs.
 This is the final model and we will use this model to build our REST API.
+It's worth notice that one might be able to get even better accuracy with better learning rate scheduling.

 <!-- REST API -->
 ## REST API